whiteducksoftware/azure-arm-action-js/README.md

 * `deploymentName` Specifies the name of the resource group deployment to create.

-* `parameters` description: "Supply deployment parameter values."
+* `parameters` Supply deployment parameter values or local as well as remote value files.

 ## Usage